Scottish Blackface Sheep

 Click on any of the photos below to enlarge and view slide show.

-As of 25th March we are all sold out of adult sheep for 2018.
+As of November 2018 we are all sold out of ewe lambs for 2019 season.
 Thank you to all our customers.
-Taking orders now for 2019.
-We will only have very limited numbers of lambs available in 2019 so reserve early.
+We will only have very limited numbers of ram lambs available in 2019 so please reserve early.
+All lambs must be picked up prior to 1st August 2019. ** Update 27th March - completely sold out of all 2019 lambs.
+No adults available.
+Thank you for your interest - check back in 2020.